bitcoin/bitcoin/doc/build-freebsd.md

     MAKE=gmake
 ```

-##### Wallet (only SQlite) and GUI Support:
+##### Wallet and GUI Support:
 This explicitly enables the GUI and disables legacy wallet support.
 If `qt5` is not installed, this will throw an error.
-If `sqlite3` is installed then descriptor wallet functionality will be built.
+If `sqlite3` is installed then wallet functionality will be built.
 If `sqlite3` is not installed, then wallet functionality will be disabled.
 ```bash
 ./autogen.sh
 ./configure --without-bdb --with-gui=yes MAKE=gmake